Setting Sail

 Expert direction first.

 There are no authoritative answers to "What is to be done?", notable attempts notwithstanding.
 There are, though, mountains of relevant research and scholarship, and I've had the fortune and the curse to dig into it a lot.
-I'll broach every topic starting at the introductory college level - think editorial columns, Wikipedia summaries, popular science articles.
-This will often be in areas where I've delved deeper, but sometimes I'll speculate on matters I'm not very familiar with.
+I'll broach every topic starting at an introductory college level - think editorial columns, Wikipedia summaries, popular science articles.
+This will often be in areas where I've delved deeper, but sometimes I'll speculate on matters I'm not very familiar with (I must, my life depends on it).
 I'll disclose which it is.
-I will investigate and elaborate further as needed, guided by my interests and readers' requests, up to about the level of early stage working papers or public scholarship.
+I'll investigate and elaborate further as needed, up to about the level of early stage working papers or public scholarship.

 Happy to be challenged, educated, proven wrong.
 Everything here is a draft that I will revise, rewrite, or retract as necessary.